What you will learn in this article:

 Shiitake mushrooms can be eaten on a regular basis with no known contraindications or interactions except if you’re taking immunosuppressive/anti-rejection drugs (then avoid).

 Eating raw or undercooked shiitake may result in a rash/ dermatitis/ photosensitivity, but this is very rare.
+Always speak to a trusted physician or other health care provider before adding new supplements, especially if you are pregnant, nursing, are currently ill, or take medications.

 Maitake mushrooms (Grifola frondosa) are also known as “Hen of the Woods.”
 The originate in China but also grow in Japan and North America.